-Visiting Scandinavia in your own camping vehicle is a great way to get around in the Northern countries.
+Visiting Scandinavia in your own camper, mobile home or trailer is a great way to get around in the Northern countries.
 Sleep in front of Santas doorstep, experience the wilderness with the comfort of a solid mobile shelter or go all the way to the end of the road in Finnmark.

 Finland, Sweden and Norway are by far the easiest (and in our opinion the best) countries in Europe for independent travelling in a camper.
 Over night stays are possible in most places and apart from urban areas and private roads there are very few restrictions on where you can set up your base for a night or two.
 Enjoy the beautiful landscapes while sleeping every day on another breathtaking place.

 All Northern countries offer excellent road infrastructures.
 Public parking bays often feature small shelters where you can make a fire and overnight stays with total privacy can be found in every area.
 Lapland is predestined if you want to stay off the grid and if you feel the need for that hot shower once in a month you can always opt for one of the campsites.